Perkins Engineering: Iconic number

-Almost lost
+Almost Lost

 At the start of the 2005 season, Perkins Engineering almost lost the use of the racing number 11.
 At the end of the previous season, Larry sold his two Level 1 racing licences to Craig Gore, and purchased a single Level 2 licence, and leased a second from Bap Romano.
 Racing numbers are attached to the licences, not the teams who use them, and Gore's WPS Racing was ready to use the No. 11 and No. 8 from the old Perkins-held licences.

 Perkins fans were incensed, and many were vocal about the return of No. 11 to its "rightful" home.
 Perkins, along with then sponsor, Castrol, approached Gore and V8 Supercars Australia to have the numbers returned.
 While Gore kept No. 8, he allowed the return of No. 11 to Perkins Engineering.
 The team ran No. 11 and No. 24 (the number associated with the Romano licence), and the fans were appeased.

-Carrying on into future
+Carrying On Into Future

 Following the effective closure of the team at the end of 2008, the franchise licences owned by Larry Perkins were leased into the new Kelly Racing team for 2009.
 His son Jack also took up one of the drives at the new team, using one of the Perkins owned licences, and will continue the family association with racing number No. 11.

-Other numbers used
+Other Numbers Used

 The team has used various other number for second and third cars in the team over the years, details of many of these below: